 Unearned revenue arises when assets are recognized before revenue recognition criteria have been satisfied.
-CARES Act and ARPA advance payments are reported as unearned revenue until all applicable eligibility requirements are met.
-See Note 15 for additional information.
+Advance payments of capital grants are reported as unearned revenue until all applicable eligibility requirements are met.
+See Note 15 for additional information regarding grant funding.